-Best portable Bluetooth Speakers
+Best Portable Bluetooth Speakers

-Take your music with you with a portable Bluetooth Speaker.
+Take your music with you with a portable Bluetooth speaker.

-Portable Bluetooth speakers are one of the best ways to take those excellent audio waves with you everywhere.
-Compatible with virtually any Bluetooth-enabled device, from your iPhone to iPad, Mac to Android, Bluetooth speakers will make sure that, as long as you have your music with you, that music is LOUD!
+A portable Bluetooth speaker is one of the best ways to take those excellent audio waves with you everywhere you go.
+Compatible with virtually any Bluetooth-enabled device, from your iPhone to iPad to Mac to Android, Bluetooth speakers will make sure that, as long as you have your music with you, that music is LOUD!

 Sony SRS-X5

-Sony has a whole line of Bluetooth speakers that vary in size, but, if we are talking about the best portable speakers, it would be a shame to forget about the SRS-X5.
+Sony has a whole line of Bluetooth speakers that vary in size, but, if we're talking about the best portable speakers, it would be a shame to forget about the SRS-X55.

 Let's get to the most important part of any speaker: the sound quality.
-It works on a 2.1 channel system, meaning it has a dedicated driver for bass to deliver a great low-end without muddling the rest of the sound at all, which, from this 2.5-pound machine, is impressive, to say the least.
+It works on a 2.1 channel system, meaning it has a dedicated driver for bass to deliver a great low end without muddling the rest of the sound at all, which, from this 2.5-pound machine, is impressive, to say the least.

-We aren't the only ones who think the Sony-X5 is worth your money, CNET gave it 4 out of 5 stars:

-"For a relatively compact wireless speaker, the simple but classy-looking Sony SRS-X5 offers excellent sound with strong bass."

-Sony clearly had functionality on the brain when designing the SRS-X5.
-Not only does it work with Bluetooth, but it also has NFC compatibility and a standard 3.5-millimeter jack, so you should have no problem getting all your favorites devices to play through it.
+Sony clearly had functionality on the brain when designing the SRS-X55.
+Not only does it work with Bluetooth, but it also has NFC compatibility and a standard 3.5mm jack, so you should have no problem getting all your favorite devices to play through it.
 On top of what you can plug into it, Sony has also thrown in a USB port for charging your phone or tablet on the go, making the SRS-X55 one of the most versatile Bluetooth speakers in its class.

 Bose SoundLink Mini II

-The Bose Soundlink Mini 2 is an incredibly well-rounded wireless speaker, offering top-notch audio quality and portability.
-It only weighs about 1.2 pounds making it perfect for carrying it around wherever you go.
+The Bose SoundLink Mini 2 is an incredibly well-rounded wireless speaker, offering top-notch audio quality and portability for about $200.
+It only weighs about 1.2 pounds, making it perfect for carrying around wherever you go.

-The Wirecutter has extensively tested Bluetooth speakers and enjoys the performance of the Soundlink Mini II
+The Wirecutter has extensively tested Bluetooth speakers and enjoys the performance of the SoundLink Mini II:

 "It's shocking to hear how much better the SoundLink Mini II comes across than most competitors, with clearer voices and a fuller sound closer to what you might expect to hear from a decent small stereo system."